Fox-ML-infrastructure/Fox-v1-infra/DOCS/00_executive/ARCHITECTURE_OVERVIEW.md

 - Feature importance and model diagnostics

 **Integration Points**:
-- Models can be integrated with external trading systems
+- Models can be integrated with external systems and applications
 - Standard formats for model serialization
 - Performance tracking and monitoring interfaces